barryclark/jekyll-now/_posts/2015-02-16-old-dog-new-tricks.md

 title: old dog, new tricks
 ---

-Just a placeholder waiting for someting new.
-How about some empty Ruby code?
+Let's say you have a loop that only terminates when the system shuts-down.
+What would make that loop interesting?

-{% highlight ruby %}
+{% highlight python %}
-def foo
-  puts 'foo'
-end
+while True:

+	print("Hello, world!")
 {% endhighlight %}

-For more detail head over to the [contrafactum repository](https://github.com/contrafactum/) on GitHub.
+In the meantime I'll be at [contrafactum](https://github.com/contrafactum/) on GitHub.